emanuelepicas/CTF-CaptureTheFlag/Snyk-CTF-101/Sauerkraut/instructionAndExplanationREADME.md

 # Sauerkraut

-What goes best on a hotdog?
+What goes best on a hot dog?

 ## Objective

-There is a form page, in which, after a number of try with some string, we receive in output this string
+There is a form page, in which, after a number of tries with some string, we receive in output this string

 *Invalid base64-encoded string: number of data characters (13) cannot be 1 more than a multiple of 4*